Maria is to pick up a package for the Campanas in Hapaira, Pisces.

 “These are complicated things, Maria,” Gabrielle explained with a sigh.
 “You need to look at the bigger picture.
 These crime organizations need to be dismantled slowly so the social structure of the Twin Cities doesn’t fall apart.
 A testimony and a key witness need to be present so we can have a verdict to move this case forward with better resources.
 This is all just preliminary footwork.
-If we act too fast, the Campanas may be able to do a cover up and even more children can be hurt.”
+If we act too fast, the Campanas may be able to do a cover up and even more children could be hurt.”

 Her career could be on the line if she loses control of this case.
 Like I said.
 Terrible personality.

 “When you put it like that, it does sound complicated….”
 Maria agreed.
 She snapped her fingers.
 “But that’s just because you think it the way.
-If you think it’s uncomplicated, then it won’t be complicated.
+If you think it’s uncomplicated and simple, then it won’t be complicated.
 I mean, right now all I see is someone I want to save.
 And I will save them—”

 “Look, I’m not saying that we’re not going to save them—”

 “But you are going to wait to save them?
 That makes no sense to me.”
 Maria rested a hand on the girl’s head.
 “You said much, much earlier that you knew someone who was good with kids, yes?
 What do you think he would do?”

 Gabrielle’s eyes widened a fraction, and she seemed to stare past Maria into the distance.
 Her gaze dropped down to the girl at Maria’s side and something flickered in her gaze.